man brushes a woman's real hand and a rubber hand hidden from her view

 Both hot and cold therapy can be helpful for chronic pain.
 It’s easy to apply at home and has little risk of a set-back.

 If ice is tolerable, use it to slow nociceptive signals, which may break the pain-spasm cycle.
 Heat, however, doesn’t act on nociceptors the way that ice does.
 But it typically feels good, which creates a relaxation effect that reduces pain.
-Additionally, heat causes vasodilation which leads to increased blood flow and circulation which can reduce feelings of pain, spasm, or stiffness in and around the area where the heat is applied.

 Transcutaneous electrical nerve stimulation (TENS)

-One drawback is that it does not have much (if any) carry over when the unit is no longer on the body.
+One drawback is that TENS does not have much (if any) carry over when the unit is no longer on the body.
 That said, a TENS unit could easily be worn under clothing so that pain can be addressed while you go about your day.
 There’s no limit to how long a TENS unit can be used.

 Surgery